Melissa R. Karlsten

 Ms. Karlsten is a native of the Bay Area.
 She attended St. Ignatius College Preparatory in San Francisco.
 After high school, she earned a B.A. in English Literature from Santa Clara University where she graduated Cum Laude in 1997.
 After teaching second grade at a San Jose grammar school, she went on to earn her J.D. at the University of San Francisco School of Law in 2002, where she also graduated Cum Laude.
 At U.S.F., Ms. Karlsten was a member of the McAuliffe Honor Society and served as the technical editor for the USF Law Review.
 In 1999, she received the CALI award for Legal Research and Writing.

 Ms. Karlsten is admitted to practice in the State of California.
 She is a member of the San Mateo County Bar Association, is currently on the Board of Directors, and served as President of the San Mateo County Barristers Association in 2007.
 Ms. Karlsten is the former Chair of the San Mateo County Women Lawyers Section.
+Ms. Karlsten serves as a member of the Executive Committee of the Trusts and Estates Section of the California Lawyers Association (formerly of the State Bar of California).

 - Selected as one of the Top Attorneys Rising Stars in Northern California by San Francisco Magazine, 2012 – 2015.